Annapurna Circuit Trek – 20 days

 Physical Preparation: Annapurna Circuit Trek Trek is a physically demanding trek that requires a good level of fitness and stamina.
 You should start preparing for the trek at least 2-3 months in advance.
 Some of the physical preparation you can do include:

 However, there is always a workaround.
-Beginners may get ready for this hike by adding these practices to their daily routine: Walking in the dusk and at the dawn, Remaining hydrated, Meditation and Yoga, Remaining hydrated, Nutritional diets, Jogging, Going to Gym and so on.
+Beginners may get ready for this hike by adding these practices to their daily routine: Walking at dusk and at dawn, Remaining hydrated, Meditation and Yoga, Remaining hydrated with nutritional diets, Jogging, Going to Gym, and so on.

 So if you are an enthusiast and an adventure-loving person, now is the chance to explore the Annapurna Circuit Trek – 20 days with Hiking Bees.